 Certain employees of Infosys are also participants in the superannuation plan ('the Plan') which is a defined contribution plan.
-The Company has no obligations to the Plan beyond its monthly contributions.
+Until March 2005, the Company made contributions under the Plan to the Infosys Technologies Limited Employees' Superannuation Fund Trust ('the Superannuation Trust').
+The Company has no further obligations to the Plan beyond its monthly contributions.
+Effective April 1, 2005, a portion of the monthly contribution amount is paid directly to the employees as an allowance and the balance amount is contributed to the Superannuation Trust.